1 item added to your cart

 30 April 2009

 Many law schools around the country have public legal education, or Street Law, programs in place.
-Each of these places law students in high schools or other community settings to teach about practical law.
+These programs place law students in high schools or other community settings to teach about practical law.
 Law students focus on building knowledge and skills among the groups they teach.
 For more information, visit the law school-based program pages.

 This program helps the pre-existing Street Law programs at several law schools adapt their approaches as a way to enhance diversity in the legal profession.
 The aim is to encourage high school students of color to pursue higher education and legal careers.
 Research shows that students are more likely to pursue careers for which they have positive role models, an informed understanding of the pathway to that career, and a sense that they possess the skills necessary to succeed in that career.